yass007/LiteSearch/README.md

 # LiteSearch

 Visual Studio Extension that aims to simplify code navigation in large files.
-Collapses the text around occurences of the word currently under the carret.
+Collapses the text around occurrences of the word currently under the caret.
 Toggle by pressing (Ctrl-M, Ctrl-K).